yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

-All module language keys were moved to a module called portal-language-lang at `liferay-[dxp|portal]/modules/apps/portal-language/portal-language-lang`.
-In some cases where modules used the same language key name but different values, the language keys were renamed.
+All module language keys were moved to a module called `portal-language-lang` at `liferay-[dxp|portal]/modules/apps/portal-language/portal-language-lang`.
+In some cases where modules used language keys with the same name but different values, language keys were added to accommodate the different values.
+From an affected module's perspective, the language key has been renamed.

 #### Who is affected?